carriq97/RESTful_API_iWeb_Users_Reports/README.md

 Web Engineering REST project 2019/2020, UMA University

 Instructions:

     - DB config is in app.py (avoiding circular dependencies), change it if needed
-    - To keep the api running just type: flask run
+    - To keep the api running just type: 'flask run'

 **Useful stuff for the team**